George Bertrand: Military career

 With the outbreak of the First World War in 1914, Bertrand enlisted in the New Zealand Expeditionary Force and was posted to the Wellington Battalion.
 He served in Gallipoli and on the Western Front.
 He was wounded three times and rose to the rank of lieutenant.

 Between the wars, Bertrand served as a territorial officer in the Taranaki Regiment and rose to become its commanding officer in 1931.

 During the Second World War, Bertrand was made second in command of the 28th (Māori) Battalion and saw action in Greece, Crete and North Africa.
 He returned to New Zealand in 1942 and commanded the 2nd Māori Battalion until 1944.

 Civilian life

 Bertrand taught at New Plymouth Boys' High School between the two world wars and again after World War II.
 He was a member of the Ngarimu Scholarship Fund Board.

 Later life

 Bertrand died in Palmerston North on 25 July 1957 from injuries suffered in a car crash.
 He was buried in Te Henui Cemetery in New Plymouth.
+He was the grandfather of New Zealand Labour Party Member of the Parliament of New Zealand Georgina Beyer MNZM who was born in November 1957 and named after him.